GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/syllabus.md

 If we determine that a group is not making sufficient progress toward the goals of their project, we will require all group members to come in and work on their project in a supervised setting.
 This is meant to provide bursts of activity to get the group back on track.
 It is each group’s responsibility to put in the work required to create a successful project.

 ### Late Work policy ###
- * Writing Assignment Late policy: late writing assignments will yield credit with 10% penalty until the next writing assignment is due at which point, it will not be accepted.
+ * Writing Assignment Late policy: late writing assignments will yield credit with 10% penalty *per week* until the next writing assignment is due at which point, it will not be accepted.
+ * Other Assignments: will receive 50% credit if submitted before the end of the sprint.
- * Submission of all writing assignments must follow the submission rules above.
+ * Submission of all assignments must follow the submission rules above.
 All reports, presentations and such will be submitted via your Blackboard or Github or project website and via google drive as a pdf, as specified in each assignment.
  *  Presentations and Demos cannot be submitted late for credit as they are required in-class.
  *  The submission time will be determined by the upload time (on Github, google drive, blackboard etc.).
  *  The only exceptions, for late work submission, are due to (documented) medical or family emergency or instructor approved technical delays (such equipment delays/malfunctions, mentor availability, etc.).
 But you need to contact the instructor(s) beforehand.